martzyx/clerkshortcutpro/README.md

 Please submit a pull request if you'd like to contribute.

 ## Todo:
-- Make button that deletes all automatically generated 'best practice' content/designs (done on search designs for chrome)
+- Make shortcuts for setup guide flow
 - Make delete search button functionality for firefox too
 - Make OB designs available to be copy/pasted easily
 - Update firefox extension with verified release